 “Fit the mould?
 No, thank you!
-The time for conforming is over,” says Salwa Salek, Chief Diversity, Equity, and Inclusion Officer at Desjardins Group.
+The time for conforming is over,” says Salwa Salek, Strategist and Speaker in Organizational and Personal Development.
 Companies are making room for inclusion in all its facets, individual and collective, moving forward.
 Integration, recognition, goodwill, curiosity, sharing, individualities, and multiple identities shape a new working landscape rich in our differences.
 An interview with the manager and leader at The A Effect on the future of plurality at work.

 This Involves Us All!